Navy and Marine Corps Announce Large Scale Exercise 2023

 |0

-This work, Navy and Marine Corps Announce Large Scale Exercise 2023, by United States Fleet Forces Command, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Navy and Marine Corps Announce Large Scale Exercise 2023 , by CPO Lauren Howes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT